Michael Strahan Once Underwent a Significant Lifestyle Change Thanks to Some VHS Tapes and Actress Jane Fonda

 After retirement, Strahan has since become a star in the television world.
 He previously co-hosted Live! with Kelly and Michael alongside former co-host Kelly Ripa, but Strahan is now a co-anchor on Good Morning America.
 He also has his own clothing line at JCPenny.

-Michael Strahan is about as big of a celebrity as you can become in America.
-This comes after significantly getting picked on as a kid, which proves that he is the ultimate underdog story.
+Michael Strahan is about as big a celebrity as you can become in America.
+This comes after significantly getting picked on as a kid, proving he is the ultimate underdog story.

 Stats courtesy of Pro Football Reference